ThundeRatz/STM32RF24/README.md

 ### 🐛 Debugging

 To debug your code it is possible to use the functions of the file `rf24_debug.c/.h`, but for this it is also necessary to define a `printf` function.
-For ease of use, I recommend adding the [SEGGER_RTT](https://github.com/ThundeRatz/SEGGER_RTT) to the project.
+For ease of use, we recommend adding the [SEGGER_RTT](https://github.com/ThundeRatz/SEGGER_RTT) to the project.
 After adding it, having called the debugging functions in your code, to see what is being "printed" by the functions, run in the terminal, being at the root of your project:

 ```C
 make rtt